cheqd/node-docs/docs/validator-guide/how-to-move-node.md

 Type whichever chain you want to use or just keep the default by clicking `Enter`.

-#### 5. Specify Cosmovisor option
+### 5. Specify Cosmovisor option

 `Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]:`.

 This is also up to the operator.

-#### 6. Specify if you are using a snapshot
+### 6. Specify if you are using a snapshot

 > CAUTION: Downloading a snapshot replaces your existing copy of chain data.
 Usually safe to use this option when doing a fresh installation.
-Do you want to download a snapshot of the existing chain to speed up node synchronisation? (yes/no) \[`default: yes`].
+Do you want to download a snapshot of the existing chain to speed up node synchronisation? (yes/no) [default: yes]

 On this question we recommend to answer `Yes`, cause it will help you to catchup with other nodes in the network.
 That is the main feature from this installer.

-#### Example
+### Example

 ```text
 *********  Latest stable cheqd-noded release version is Name: v0.6.0